micgogo/AU-Save-Amex-Offer/README.md

-# AU-Save-Amex-Offer
-Python Script to auto save amex offer for Australia only
+# A Python Script to Auto Save Amex Offer

+## Installation

+Install Python 3
+Install Selenium

 Modify this part in the code to the location of your Firefox x64 WebDriver